sukhdevsinghsaggar/linux-server-configuration/README.md

 #### See project live at: http://ec2-54-80-95-79.compute-1.amazonaws.com

 #### For help using copying and pasting in terminal, saving and other errors faced see the Troubleshoot section at the end.
+Also don't forget to replace the Public IP Address with your own Public IP Address.

 ### Notes for reviewer: